Fostering Children With Special Needs

 As a foster carer, you’ll come across children with many kinds of special needs, ranging from learning disabilities to cognitive and physical ones.
 Many diagnoses require specific attention, but a few principles of care form a good foundation to help meet the unique challenges of caring for young people with special needs.

 If you’re considering fostering a child with special needs, or if a child in your care has recently been diagnosed with special needs, here’s how you can support their development:

-1. Build a support network.
+1. Build a support network

-It’s also important to build your own support network to help you through the challenges of fostering your special needs child.
+It’s also critical to build your own support network to help you through the challenges of fostering your special needs child.
 Foster carer Grace has had her foster son for 10 years.
 He has autism, global development delay and epilepsy, and she says the support of her family and social workers has been wonderful.